What Are the Types of Elder Abuse?

 - Sexual abuse

-Anyone can commit elder abuse, including nursing home staff members or even family members.
+Anyone can commit elder abuse, including nursing home staff members, live-in caregivers, or even loved ones.
 No matter what form it takes or who is responsible, all types of elder abuse are a threat to the well-being of older people.

 Learn more about the types of elder abuse below.

 Physical abuse is any form of harm that injures an elder’s body.
 Examples of physical elder abuse include kicking, punching, and shoving.